-To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination as well as on the assignments.
-A final examination or assignment mark < 50% will result in a final course grade of 48% or less.
+Final Examination: The final exam will be scheduled during the regular Fall term examination period in April.
+Duration: 3 hours.
+Closed book exam.
+Necessary equations are provided.
+No programmable calculators are allowed.
+To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination.
+A final examination mark < 50% will result in a final course grade of 48% or less.
+(Check https://studentservices.uwo.ca/secure/Exams/)